TritonDataCenter/smartos-docs/docs/smf-quick-reference.md

 After import, run `svcs` to check the status of your service.

+### Removing Services

 To remove a service you need to:

 * Stop the service (`svcadm disable <fmri>`)
 * Delete the manifest (`rm /opt/custom/smf/<manifest>.xml`)
 * Delete the service (`svccfg delete <frmr>`)

+Note: Removing services other than those in `/opt/custom/smf` will likely have undesirable affects and is not recommended.